-On September 25, 2020, we entered into a Master Manufacturing Services Agreement (the "Karma Agreement") with Karma Automotive LLC ("Karma"), pursuant to which Karma agreed to provide certain manufacturing services for the production of our vehicles.
-The initial statement of work provides that Karma will perform assembly of a certain quantity of the AYRO 411 and 411x vehicles and provide testing, materials management and outbound logistics services.
+On September 25, 2020, we entered into a Master Manufacturing Services Agreement (the "Karma Agreement") with Karma, pursuant to which Karma agreed to provide certain manufacturing services for the production of our vehicles.
+The initial statement of work provided that Karma would perform assembly of a certain quantity of the AYRO 411 vehicles and provide testing, materials management and outbound logistics services.
 For such services in the initial statement of work, we agreed to pay \$1.2 million to Karma, of which (i) \$0.52 million was paid at closing and (ii) \$0.64 million was due and payable five months following the satisfaction of certain production requirements.
-This total was accrued for as of December 31, 2021.
-The Karma Agreement expires (i) 12 months from the start of volume production of the vehicles or (ii) such earlier time as the parties mutually agree in writing.
-In addition, Karma, in its sole discretion, may terminate the Karma Agreement at any time, without cause, upon twelve months' prior written notice.
-We may terminate the Karma Agreement, without cause, upon six months' prior written notice.
+This second payment was accrued for as of December 31, 2021 and paid February 3, 2022.